 - Attendance will be taken at the beginning of each class.
 Students are expected to attend each class session with assigned text material and an engaged frame of mind.
 Students should be prepared to contribute meaningful conversation to the topics under discussion.
-Each absence from class merits 1 mark deduction and class participation is assessed on the balance.
-For example, if a student misses two classes and generally participates well in class he or she generally cannot achieve more than 13/15 for this portion of his or her grade.
-Students in class without text material and otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
-Students who regularly arrive late, depart early, or leave in the middle may be marked as absent.
-As a general rule two late arrivals or early departures will amount to one absence. - Students may enhance their participation grades by contributing to regular Moodle discussion forums. - A student whose attendance is perfect but fails to participate sufficiently with class discussion can expect no more than B (10.95 / 15) for this portion of his or her grade.
+Each absence from class merits an immediate 1 mark deduction and class participation is assessed on the balance.
+For example, if a student misses two classes and generally participates excellently in class he or she generally cannot achieve more than 13/15 for this portion of his or her grade.
+Students in class without text material and otherwise engaged in non-class activities are simply in the same room and may be assessed as absent. - > Students who arrive late to class or leave early may be marked as absent.
+As a general rule two late arrivals or early departures will amount to one absence.
+This policy includes mid-class "breaks." - Perfect attendance but negligible participation will merit 10.5/15 or C+. - > Twelve absences may result in a failing grade for the course. - > Students may enhance their participation grade by contributing commentary and analysis to online discussion forums.